nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 If all other goroutines exit, the program crashes.
 [`Goexit`](https://pkg.go.dev/runtime#Goexit) should be used testing rather than real-world application, where you want to abort the test case early (for example, if preconditions aren't met), but you still want deferred cleanup to run.

+## Conclusion

+The Go scheduler is a powerful and efficient system that enables lightweight concurrency through goroutines.
+In this blog, we explored its evolution—from the primitive model to the GMP architecture—and key components like goroutine creation, preemption, syscall handling, and netpoll integration.

+Hope you will find this knowledge useful in writing more efficient and reliable Go programs.

 ## References

 - kelche.co. [*Go Scheduling*](https://www.kelche.co/blog/go/golang-scheduling).